-GMAT is as much a test of your time management abilities as it is a test of your reasoning and problem-solving skills.
-One of the most interesting tools for managing time effectively during the test is the “Review and Edit” option.
-Used wisely, this feature can help you allocate your time strategically and maximize your score potential.
+GMAT is as much a test of your time management abilities as it is of your reasoning and problem-solving skills.
+One of the most interesting tools for managing time effectively during the test is the Review and Edit option in GMAT.
+Used wisely, this feature can become a crucial part of your GMAT test strategy, helping you allocate time strategically and maximize your score potential.
 However, using it incorrectly—especially to try and “game the system”—can backfire and hurt your performance.

 GMAT allows you to bookmark questions for review during the exam.
 This means that while answering a question, you can tag it as one you might want to revisit if time permits.
 Once you’ve reached the end of a section, you can navigate back to these marked questions and adjust your answers.

 As per our experience of the last few months, we can say this – When you answer a question incorrectly, the software notices that you faced problems with a question of that level.
 So, it chooses the next question for you accordingly.
 If you do correct the answer later, you may not get penalized for that question, but you did get easier questions subsequently and that does impact your score.
 The fact that you “eventually got it” does not change the fact that you did face problems on it.
+Thus, understanding the inner workings of the Review and Edit option in GMAT is critical to any effective GMAT test strategy.

 Hence, the right way to use it is this – when stuck on a hard question, mark it for review and move on.
 Come back to it later, if time permits.
 Mind you, getting this hard question wrong will not affect the working of the algorithm much because it is a hard question.
 If you come back to it later and get it right, your score bumps up a bit because you got it right.

 Keep in mind – Much of your score depends on whether you handled easy and medium questions properly.
 That is priority.
 Getting hard questions right does increase your score, but marginally.
 You have enough leeway with hard questions, but none with easy/medium questions.
+Managing time and decision-making around hard questions forms the backbone of a successful GMAT test strategy, particularly when making use of the Review and Edit option in GMAT

 While the “Review and Edit” option is a powerful tool, misusing it—especially with the intent of gaming the GMAT algorithm—can have serious consequences.
 Here’s why: